USSR-1

 USSR-1 (СССР-1) was a record-setting, hydrogen-filled Soviet Air Forces high-altitude balloon designed to seat a crew of three and perform scientific studies of the Earth's stratosphere.
 On September 30, 1933, USSR-1 under Georgy Prokofiev's command set an unofficial world altitude record of 18501 m.

 After the crash of Osoaviakhim-1 in January 1934 USSR-1 was retrofitted with a gondola parachute and a new gas envelope.
-June 26, 1935 it flew again as USSR-1 Bis.
+On June 26, 1935, it flew again as USSR-1 Bis.
 The balloon reached 16,000 meters where an accidental release of hydrogen, probably caused by a faulty valve, forced it into an unexpected descent.
 After expending all available ballast, two crew members bailed out on personal parachutes at low altitudes; the flight commander stayed on board and managed to perform a soft landing.